South Carolina Military Retirement Taxes 2026: Complete Tax Guide

 Is South Carolina affordable for military retirees?

 Yes, South Carolina's cost of living is approximately 6% below the national average, making it one of the most affordable states in the Southeast.
-Combined with generous military retirement tax exemptions, warm weather, and no Social Security tax, South Carolina offers excellent value for military retirees.
+Combined with fully tax-free military retirement pay, warm weather, and no Social Security tax, South Carolina offers excellent value for military retirees.

 Does South Carolina offer free college for military dependents?